felipepucinelli/phaser-platform/README.md

-# phaser-plataform
+# phaser-platform
-A plataformer game developed with phaser.io
+A platform game developed with phaser.io